Adelaide of Saxe-Meiningen: Queen consort (1830–1837)

 Princess Alexandrina Victoria of Kent (later Queen Victoria) came to be acknowledged as William's heir presumptive, as Adelaide had no further pregnancies.
-While there were rumours of pregnancies well into William's reign (dismissed by the King as "damned stuff"), they seem to have been without basis.
-Adelaide treated the young Princess Victoria with kindness, despite her inability to produce an heir and the open hostility between her husband and Victoria's mother, the Dowager Duchess of Kent.
+While there were rumours of pregnancies well into William's reign (dismissed by the King as "damned stuff" [i.e. nonsense]), they seem to have been without basis.
+Adelaide treated the young Princess Victoria with kindness, despite her inability to produce an heir and the open hostility between her husband and Victoria's mother, the Duchess of Kent.

 She and her husband were fond of their niece and wanted her to be closer to them, but their efforts were frustrated by the Duchess of Kent, who refused to acknowledge Adelaide's precedence, left letters from Adelaide unanswered, and commandeered space in the royal stables and apartments for her use.
 William, aggrieved at what he took to be disrespect from the Duchess to his wife, bluntly announced in the presence of Adelaide, the Duchess, Victoria, and many guests, that the Duchess was "incompetent to act with propriety", that he had been "grossly and continually insulted by that person", and that he hoped to have the satisfaction of living beyond Victoria's age of majority so that the Duchess of Kent would never be regent.
 Everyone was aghast at the vehemence of the speech, and all three ladies were deeply upset.

 The breach between the Duchess and the King and Queen was never fully healed, but Victoria always viewed both of them with kindness.

 Adelaide attempted, perhaps unsuccessfully, to influence William politically.
 She never spoke about politics in public; however, she was strongly Tory.
 It is unclear how much of his attitudes during the passage of the Reform Act 1832 were due to her influence.
 The Press, the public, and courtiers assumed that she was agitating behind the scenes against reform, but she was careful to be non-committal in public.
 As a result of her alleged partiality, she became unpopular with reformers.
 False rumours circulated that she was having an affair with her Lord Chamberlain, the Tory Lord Howe, but almost everyone at court knew that Adelaide was inflexibly pious and was always faithful to her husband.
 The Whig prime minister, Lord Grey, had Lord Howe removed from Adelaide's household, and the attempts to reinstate him after the Reform Bill had passed were not successful, as Lord Grey could not agree as to how independent Howe could be of the government.
 In October 1834, a great fire destroyed much of the Palace of Westminster, which Adelaide considered divine retribution for the vagaries of reform.
 When the King dismissed the Whig ministry of Lord Melbourne, The Times newspaper blamed the Queen's influence, though she seems to have had very little to do with it.
 Influenced by her similarly reactionary brother-in-law, the Duke of Cumberland, however, she did write to her husband against reform of the Church of Ireland.